 Now, it can be confusing for beginner riders.
 With so many options on the market, it's hard to pinpoint at any of these items and say "Yes!
 This is the perfect one for me".
 You also want to save some money.
 If you have a Bike EMI, the last thing you want is an overpriced accessory.
 Therefore, here we are going to see what the major classes of motorcycle handlebars are, and how they differ from one another:

 With their heights generally between 12 to 16 inches, these ape hanger handlebars are mostly found on choppers.
-Typically these handlebars require you to keep your hands at a shoulder level.
+Typically these handlebars require you to keep your hands at shoulder level.
 This makes riding a whole lot easier for many riders.
-One thing that you should double-check before buying one of these re the cable lengths of brake, clutch, and other components that are mounted on the handlebars.
+One thing that you should double-check before buying one of these re the cable lengths of the brake, clutch, and other components that are mounted on the handlebars.

 These are somewhat similar to the Ape as mentioned above Hangers.
 Except for one feature.
 Rather than going up these handlebars curve back towards the rider.
 These allow the hands of the rider to be in a much more relaxed position.